BLOG

 - Employers of any size involved in a transfer of fewer than 10 employees.

-If either of these apply, the employer will be able to consult directly with affected employees, where no existing employee representatives are in place.
+If either of these apply, the you’ll be able to consult directly with affected employees, where no existing employee representatives are in place.
+This applies to transfers taking place on or after 1st July 2024.

-This is likely to be a welcome change and should make the consultation process less burdensome for employers involved in business transfers.
-Direct consultation with employees can save time and reduce the administrative workload, simplifying compliance with TUPE requirements.
+This change makes the consultation process less burdensome businesses during transfers.
+Direct consultation with employees can save time and reduce the administrative workload, simplifying compliance with TUPE requirements, and directly address any concerns of redundancies.

 The change also reflects existing industry practices, which is often to directly consult in small transfers in any event.